-Only members of Tower House staff aged over 21yrs with a full driving licence may drive the buses.
+Only members of Tower House staff aged over 21yrs with a full driving licence (or minimum 2 years of full UK licence) may drive the buses.
 A safety assessment by a member of the Senior Management Team must take place before any new member of staff drives a minibus.
 Those driving the minibus complete a declaration form annually.